evelynjulia/a500_notebooks/class_notes.md

 - figure out how to work with a branch for git
 - look into beautiful soup html parser (finds specific tags e.g. hyperlinks (see plot_dales.py))
 - how does one use a pull request?
 (I looked this up the other day...)

+# 19 November 2019

+Pull requests:

+need to set remotes: `git remote --v`

+`git remote add upstream <phil's repo link>`

+`git fetch upstream`

+because we're editing we're going to need to rebase...

+can either merge changes (this keeps track of commit history)

+Or can rebase (rewrite history) `git rebase upstream/master`

+create a branch:
+`git checkout -b ejw`

+want to be waiting on a branch called by our initials:

+`git branch`

+`git push origin ejw`

+* so now want to work on ejw branch

+Create a pull request for Phil